 With direct supervision, correctional officers are posted within inmate housing units.
-This enables them to:
+This enables the correctional professionals in any unit to:

-- Become familiar with a unit’s daily operations and the personalities, communication styles and relevant issues of inmates housed there.
+- Become familiar with a unit's daily operations and the personalities, demeanors and relevant issues of inmates housed there.

 - Set and reinforce expectations for inmate behavior and immediately address issues at the frontline level.

 - Promote communication, reduce tension and suppress conflicts.

 - Foster staff collaboration, as unit managers, case managers, correctional counselors and correctional officers handle day-to-day matters, inmate cases, sanitation, and safety and security, which streamlines operations.

 Unit management divides a facility into smaller, more manageable housing units, decentralizes responsibility and authority to the frontline level, and provides staff the opportunity to proactively identify and address issues.
 Correctional officers carry out CCA's philosophy of "walking and talking," which means spending time with and among the inmate population, rather than remotely observing them or periodically patrolling their housing units.

 - Become aware of individual and collective inmate behaviors.